eth-protocol-fellows/protocol-studies/docs/wiki/CL/cl-networking.md

 `
 ## discv5

-Discovery Version 5 [(discv5)][discv5] (Protocol version v5.1) runs on UDP and meant for peer discovery only.
-It enables nodes to exchange and update ENRs dynamically, ensuring up-to-date peer discovery.
-It runs in parallel with libp2p.
+Discovery Version 5 [(discv5)][discv5] (Protocol version v5.1) is a
+UDP-based node discovery protocol.
+It is used to discover peers and retrieve the latest Ethereum Node Records (ENRs).
+Its three core functions are:

+- Sampling the set of all live participants
+- Searching for participants providing a certain service
+- Authoritative resolution of node records by retrieving the latest record for a known node ID

+In Ethereum consensus clients, discv5 typically runs alongside libp2p, which handles peer connections and protocol traffic.

 <figure class="diagram" style="text-align:center">